Zoran (designer): Fashion

 Although his clothes were extremely expensive and the designer refused to allow them to be reduced in price, they consistently sold well.
 In 1999, The New York Times noted that wholesale revenues of Zoran were probably around the $25 million mark; with profit margins equivalent to those of Armani.
 Philip B. Miller, the then chairman of Saks, declared that Zoran was ranked "at the very top".

 While regularly referred to as "reclusive and recalcitrant", and as someone maintaining a "low profile", Zoran is noted for his strong opinions.
 In 1983, he declared that the only jewelry a woman should wear with his clothing should be her children or her husband.
 In the same interview, when asked what designers he admired, alongside Coco Chanel, he declared Chairman Mao Zedong's wife, Jiang Qing "the ultimate designer, the designer of the century", for having helped create the uniform worn by a billion Chinese.
 In 1993, he told Menkes, "Clothes should never touch the body," declaring that only prostitutes wore tight clothing.
 Zoran's clients have recalled being advised not to wear make-up or painted toenails with his clothing, with Gloria Vanderbilt describing how when the designer saw her wearing an Armani suit at a book reading, he promptly covered her outfit with one of his own chiffon stoles.

-Zoran relied on the loyalty of his customer base and the high quality of his deliberately logo-free clothing for his success, notably avoiding publicity, advertising, and licensing deals for his name.
+Zoran relied on the loyalty of his customer base and the high quality of his deliberately logo-free clothing for his success, notably avoiding publicity, advertising, and licensing deals under his name.
 He rarely held fashion shows.
-In the early 2000s he withdrew from traditional retail and as of 2014, is believed to currently work on a private basis for individual clients.
+In the early 2000s he withdrew from traditional retail and since 2014, is believed to work on a private basis for individual clients.